ven-ajie/SimpleMarketMaker/README.md

 - add/improve bot code related to e mail/time/telegram
 - not fully delta neutral yet (still holding significant position in one side)

+# Risk management:
+- Prioritise long over short (since short is a bit riskier).
+Short only for balancing (offsetted margin to avoid liquidation and allow higher long position)
+- Focus on protecting capital instead of making transactions
+- Cut loss?
+- Allow risk position update by e mail/telegram

+Basic premises:
+- All up, will be go down.
+And, vice versa
+- Profit is earned slowly.
+Rely on small but continuos 24 H transactions instead of big one time transaction